kamranahmedse/developer-roadmap/src/data/courses/sql-mastery/chapters/multi-table-queries/lessons/recent-orders.md

 | 6   | 2           | 2024-11-23 | 300.00       |
 | 7   | 2           | 2024-11-11 | 300.00       |

-Write a query to find the 3 most recent orders along with the information of the customers.
+Write a query to find the 3 most recent orders along with customer information.
 Your output should have the following columns:

 - `customer_name`
 - `order_date`